 They said Jakrapanth had been killed at the Terminal 21 shopping mall in the northeastern province where the gunman, who earlier took hostages, was holed up for 17 hours.

 Commandos from elite Thai police units killed the gunman, a police spokesman added, after an operation involving hundreds of security personnel.

 National police chief Pol Gen Chakthip Chaijinda and Pol Lt Gen Poonsap Prasertsak, chief of the Provincial Police Region 3, confirmed on Sunday that the rogue soldier had been killed.

 Army chief Gen Apirat Kongsompong, however, said a key mistake that could have led to the weapons being stolen was that Jakrapanth knew the people at the armoury very well and they would have not have expected untoward behaviour from him.

-As for the motive behind the rampage, Gen Prayut said he had learned from investigators that it was a dispute over a house sale involving a relative of Jakrapanth's commanding officer, which arose three days before the shooting incident.
+As for the motive behind the rampage, Gen Prayut said he had learned from investigators that it was a personal conflict involving a dispute over a house sale involving a relative of Jakrapanth's commanding officer, which arose three days before the shooting incident.